AndriiD-dev/sushi_parking_munich_test_task/README.md

 The Chat UI will be available at `http://localhost:8000`.

-For the proper work agree to use the device geolocation in browser, otherwise the default value will be selected.
+**Please allow browser geolocation for proper functionality; otherwise, a default location will be used.**

 ## Configuration